adambard/learnxinyminutes-docs/java.html.markdown

         //
         // BigInteger is a data type that allows programmers to manipulate
         // integers longer than 64-bits.
 Integers are stored as an array of
-        // of bytes and are manipulated using functions built into BigInteger
+        // bytes and are manipulated using functions built into BigInteger
         //
         // BigInteger can be initialized using an array of bytes or a string.
         BigInteger fooBigInteger = new BigInteger(fooByteArray);